cgfalcon/jp-source/README.md

 ## About This Repo

-jp-source is the code from `Java Performance`
+jp-source is the code from Appendix B of `Java Performance`.
+You can use jp-source to help you to learn how to profiling Java Programs.